 Before we get into what is requires of your ISO awareness training material, let’s look at a brief review of exactly what ISO quality awareness is.

-ISO quality awareness is not an understanding of the full ISO standard.
-You do not need to develop training materials that explore what ISO is or to create awareness of the requirements of the standard.
+ISO quality awareness is not the understanding of the full ISO standard.
+You do not need to develop training materials that explore what ISO is or to create and awareness to the requirements of the standard.
 Rather, your ISO awareness training is intended to educate your team on how their specific duties tie into your QMS and how their solid understanding of their responsibilities and their competency in performing their assigned duties play a critical role in the quality of your company’s deliverable.

 It’s not about awareness of ISO – it’s the broad awareness of how each employee makes their mark on quality.